-I have been struggling with this for the past 9 years and have to voice it out.
-There were many days where it made me wonder “why was I even born a woman?”
+I have been struggling with this for the past nine years and have to voice it out.
+There were many days where it made me wonder, “why was I even born a woman?”

-Some may agree to this and some may disagree but nevertheless, this is something I feel that I have to voice out.
-The thoughts have been lurking within me for years and it just irks me.
+Some may agree to this, and some may disagree, but this is something I feel that I have to voice out.
+The thoughts have been lurking within me for years, and it just irks me.
 Today, I just broke down in tears.
 I just needed to voice it out.

 Question: WHY DO MOST SOUTH ASIAN PARENTS FREAK OUT AND MAKE IT A BIG ISSUE WHEN THEY SEE A MENSTRUAL PAD OR/AND BECOMES EXTRA CAUTIOUS DURING THE MENSTRUATION MONTH?

 I get it.
-It’s not a nice sight to see a pad just lying there, but it’s wrapped in a paper and plastic.
+It’s not a pleasant sight to see a pad just lying there, but it’s wrapped in paper and plastic.
 How does it even affect humans or/and the environment?
-There is global warming, people throw trash everywhere, there are still water pollution and air pollution and there are oil leakages almost everywhere in the sea now.
-And of all things to be worried about in this world, why do they choose this to freak out about?
+There is global warming, people throw trash everywhere, there are still water pollution and air pollution, and there are oil leakages almost everywhere in the sea now.
+Of all things to be worried about in this world, why do they choose this?
 I don’t get it.
 Does it even affect mother nature?

 I feel that this whole “oh it’s dirty,” “oh it’s not good for the house,” “oh the blood is bad,” “oh it brings bad luck if someone sees it,” “Oh you can’t go into the prayer room to pray.”
 These are utterly ridiculous.
 This whole concept in Hinduism wasn’t there in the first place.
 How did this come about?
 What happened during the days before pads were even made?